 Bottom Line

-Choose the K65 Pro Mini for fast OPX switches, strong acoustics, and a smart 65% layout.
-Skip it if you need wireless freedom or a cheaper compact board.
+Choose the Corsair K65 Pro Mini for a compact wired board with fast OPX switches, sturdy build, strong layout, and pleasing sound.
+Skip it if you need wireless, broad switch choice, a wrist rest, or a bargain price.

 Pros